Investing in your future

 How much scholarship funding will I receive?

 Scholarship awards range from $2,000 up to full tuition.
 The average grant over the past three years has been $10,931.
+Please note: the majority of scholarships are awarded during the priority admissions cycle for applications received by February 15.

 How do I get started with fundraising?